ThatOpen/engine_docs/docs/api/@thatopen/components/classes/MeshCullerRenderer.md

 # MeshCullerRenderer

-A renderer to determine a mesh visibility on screen.
+A renderer to hide/show meshes depending on their visibility from the user's point of view.

 ## Extends